kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 They have that much time to finish their work and exit.
 If they don't, they will be killed.
 This graceful termination period creates a time gap between the point that scheduler preempts pods until the pending pod (P) can be scheduled on the node (N).
 In the meantime, scheduler keeps scheduling other pending pods.
-When one or more victims exit or get terminated, scheduler may place other pending pods on the node if the pods are ahead of P in the scheduling queue.
-In such a case, it is likely that when all victims exit, pod P won't fit on node N anymore.
+As victims exit or get terminated, scheduler tries to schedule pods in the pending queue, and one or more of them may be considered and scheduled to N before the scheduler considers scheduling P on N. In such a case, it is likely that when all victims exit, pod P won't fit on node N anymore.
 So, scheduler will have to preempt other pods on node N or another node to let P schedule.
 This scenario may be repeated again for the second and subsequent rounds of preemption and P may not get scheduled for a while.
-This scenario can cause problems in various clusters, but is particularly problematic in clusters where many new pods are created all the time.
+This scenario can cause problems in various clusters, but is particularly problematic in clusters with a high pod creation rate.

 We will address this problem in beta version of pod preemption.
 The solution we plan to implement is [provided here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/pod-preemption.md#preemption-mechanics).